zzye-projects/LittleLemonDjango/README.md

 * Get: Gets list of orders.
 Managers get all orders, and customers and delivery crew only get orders that belong/assigned to them.
 List of orders can be filtered, ordered, and paginated.
 * Post: Converts all cart items of the user into an order and empties their cart.
 Only users have access to this functionality
 #### /api/orders/{orderId}
-* * Get: Gets an order.
-Managers get all orders, and customers and delivery crew only get orders that belong/assigned to them.
+* Get: Gets a single order.
+Managers can access all orders, and customers and delivery crew only access orders that belong/assigned to them.
 * Delete: Deletes a specific order of the user.
+Only managers can perform this action
-* Put:
+* Put: Updates a single order.
+Only managers can perform this action.
+Optional payload field(s): delivery_crew_id, status, and date
-* Patch
+* Patch: Updates a single order.
+Optional payload field(s): delivery_crew_id, status, and date.
+Managers can update all the fields in the payload.
+Delivery crew can only update the status for the order assigned to them.